pydoit/doit/doc/tutorial_1.rst

    -- imports

-Note that even if you explicitly pass the name of task to be executed, ``doit`` will actually execute the task only if it is not **up-to-date**.
+Note that even if you explicitly pass the name of the task to be executed, ``doit`` will actually execute the task only if it is not **up-to-date**.

 You can also pass more than one task: